MaJerle/c-code-style/README.md

-# C style and coding rules
+# Recommended C style and coding rules

 This document describes C code style used by Tilen MAJERLE in his projects and libraries.